robgf/AMAPPS/README.md

 # AMAPPS

 [id]: http://www.nefsc.noaa.gov/psb/AMAPPS/
-This repository contains the scripts to QA/QC the USFWS Atlantic Marine Assessment Program for Protected Species ([AMAPPS][id]) aerial data and prepare it for import into the USFWS AMAPPS access database and the USFWS maintained Northwest Atlantic Seabird Catalog (NWASC)
+This repository contains the scripts to QA/QC the USFWS Atlantic Marine Assessment Program for Protected Species ([AMAPPS][id]) aerial data and prepare it for import into the USFWS AMAPPS access database and the USFWS maintained Northwest Atlantic Seabird Catalog (NWASC).

 Read Me for AMAPPS data management
 ========================================================